-Most of the project area was determined to have a high potential to contain a historical resource (archaeological).
-A Historical Resources Act approval is required for all quarter sections with an HRV of 5a.
-If any historical resources are encountered during development, construction will be halted immediately, and the appropriate authorities will be contacted.
+Most of the project area was determined to not have a high potential to contain a historical resource.
+A Historical Resources Act approval is required for the guarter section with an HRV of 5a (SW-4-25-28-W4M).
+If any historical resources are encountered during development of this guarter section, construction will be halted immediately, and the appropriate authorities will be contacted.